sydney-machine-learning/Detection-of-Political-bias-on-media/README.md

 In most academic research, political bias is commonly categorized as democratic, conservative, or neutral.\cite{gezici2022quantifying} However, the existence of political bias among individuals varies across different countries.
 For instance, in the United States, traditional classifications include the Republican Party and the Liberal Party,\cite{layman2006party} while in Australia, there is the Australian Labor Party representing workers' interests.
 As a result, political bias in different news media outlets can be highly complex.
 It can be helpful to broadly classify different political parties as left-wing or right-wing.
 Numerous scholars have conducted extensive research in this area, and several machine learning approaches have been developed to effectively detect political bias in textual content.
 David et al. attempted to predict the political party affiliation of Israeli Facebook users by training two SVM classifiers on the Facebook pages of Israel’s political parties.\cite{david2016utilizing} Malouf and Mullen used a Naïve Bayes text classifier to predict the political party affiliation of political discussion board users.\cite{malouf2008taking} H Kang et al. used a document classification technique called doc2vec to train social data from Facebook post to quantitatively confirm that significant political bias exists in the newspaper in South Korea.\cite{kang2022quantifying} R Chandra used BERT language model and LSTM model for Twitter sentiment analysis to predict a potential winner in US presidential elections.\cite{chandra2021biden} Although some work has been done before, a comparison between the pre-pandemic era and the post-pandemic era is a new area.

 # Last
+paragraph1. political bias exists in each person and each country's news media parahraph2.
+Studying potential political bias using machine learning and deep learning methods is important because the information individuals encounter can affect their judgment to a certain extent

 You can ask me for some reference papers related to the project.
 Hope you do all well on this project.